 Start Your Treatment Journey Today with Red Oak Recovery®

 With the most severe cases of heroin use, symptoms can take much longer to subside.
 The psychological and emotional repercussions of heroin addiction last a lifetime.
-A support system of peers and the tools to manage your addiction will continue to serve you well outside of rehab and through the rest of your life.
+A support system of peers and the tools to manage your addiction will continue to serve you well outside of rehab and throughout your life.
 If you’re interested in beginning your heroin addiction recovery journey, please call Red Oak Recovery® today at 866.457.7590.
 You can also reach us via our online contact form.